 Yellow-bellied Slider: Yellow-bellied sliders can be found in almost any body of water or stream in the Southeastern United States, but can be crowded out by pet Red-eared Sliders that have been discarded by their owners.
 Sliders can live for more than a quarter of a century, reaching a maximum length of almost a foot!
 There is a vertical yellow line behind the eye and stripes on the neck, arms, and legs.
 Yellow-bellied sliders are aquatic, omnivorous, and will opportunistically eat aquatic insects, fish, frog eggs and tadpoles, aquatic snakes and a wide variety of aquatic plants and algae.
 This turtle is on loan from the Chattahoochee Nature Center.

-Fancy Rats: These furry rodents are the domesticated version of their wild cousins, and don't care the same health risks that wild rats do.
+Fancy Rats: These furry rodents are the domesticated version of their wild cousins, and don't carry the same health risks that wild rats do.
 They are social and trainable animals who especially like to be out in the morning running around their cage, watching our students.
 In the wild they would be an important part of the diet for snakes, hawks / owls, and foxes - all of which are doing us a favor by keeping population sizes in check.
 Their diet consists of nuts, grains, fruit, and rodent pellets.
 These rats come to us from PetSmart.